The last few years have seen important conversations about discrimination brought to the fore - and the workplace is no exception.

 “This finding is huge for tech companies, start-ups, and industries where innovation is the key to growth.
 It shows that diversity is not just a metric to be strived for, it is actually an integral part of a successful revenue generating business.”
 Anna Powers, Forbes

-2. Companies with more diverse executive teams are 25% more likely to have above-average profitability
+3. Companies with diverse executive teams are more likely to have above-average profitability

 Gender diversity among executive teams has proven to be particularly beneficial, as research by McKinsey found that companies in the top quartile for executive gender diversity were 25% more likely to generate greater profits.

-In a recent study for the Harvard Business Review, Paul Gompers and Sipla Kovvali suggest that this is due to the fact that diverse teams are more equipped to deal with adversity and difficult work environments, and can perform better as a result.
+McKinsey found that companies with more than 30% women executives are more likely to outperform those with fewer or none at all.
+Researchers at the Harvard Business Review suggest that this is due to the fact that diverse teams are more equipped to deal with adversity and difficult work environments, and can perform better as a result.

 “Thriving in a highly uncertain competitive environment requires creative thinking in those areas, and the diverse collaborators were better equipped to deliver it.” - Harvard Business Review

 A white paper by Cloverpop has found that inclusive teams actually make better business decisions up to 87% of the time, and they make those decisions twice as fast within half as many meetings.
-Another noteworthy statistic from the report is that decisions made and executed by diverse teams delivered 60% better results, maximizing business performance substantially.
+Decisions made and executed by diverse teams also delivered 60% better results, maximizing business performance substantially.

 According to a survey from Glassdoor, 76% of respondents say that a diverse workforce is an important factor when evaluating companies and job offers, and nearly a third would not apply to a job at a company where diversity is lacking.